-One of the signature events of his life was the story of his attempt to help form a government in Syracuse where he somehow got the idea that he could turn the tyrant Dionysius into a philosopher-king, since in Plato's opinion leaders should be philosophers.
-That got him imprisoned and even sold into slavery for a while (or so the story goes), until he was ransomed.
-He actually tried two more times, which brings to mind one's questionable mental state as per Einstein's observation much later about repeating the same mistake over and over and expecting a different outcome..
-His life's direction was formed when he, like many young men in the newly democratic Athens, started to associate with Socrates (-470 to -399) who, after his (apparently distinguished) service as a foot soldier in the war, took philosophy on an entirely different course from investigating the nature of reality to how best to live a satisfactory life.
-We learn in school about Socrates' self-administered execution at the hands of the democratic Athenian politics-one of the reasons that Plato was distrustful of democracy.
-It was traditional to give the convicted criminal options on how they would like to do away with themselves and Socrates suggested that he be given free food for life.
-That was turned down and eventually death by poisoning was prescribed.
-Plato's 35 books are all in the dialogue form, conversations between Socrates and a variety of fictional and real persons.
-Unlike Aristotle's largely academic writing (which might have been lecture notes), Plato's books are literature and valued for their style and lyricism.
-Plato himself is only mentioned twice and he never speaks directly.
-The assumption is that he's speaking through his mentor and that the ideas are his, and not meant to be those of the older man.
-(One book, The Apologies, might have been more personally Socrates as in that volume he defends himself against his accusers.)
-So the ideas are Plato's and the books comprise his philosophy as it evolves over his productive, long life.
-Almost all of his work follows a general theme, and what he seems to struggle with is what I've called the Parmenides Problem.
-Plato wants to contrast what we experience in our everyday world-objects (physical things) and ideas (like virtue, justice, beauty, what's good)-with abstract ideas that are the source of the variety of physical things and the imperfect values we associate with more aspirational ideas.
-It might be reasonable to view the Socrates of Plato's dialogs as a literary invention, but he was known to broader Athens and even parodied in the Clouds, a vicious comedy by Aristophanes and figured in other writers' accounts, including in dialog form.
-But the world now knows of Socrates through Plato and he figures into every one of Plato's dialogues as "that guy" who irritates everyone, although in the later dialogues his role diminishes.
-His job is to ask simple-seeming questions (the "Socratic Method") of an assembled group of friends (or foes), often about an ethical
+His life's direction was formed when he, like many young men in the newly demo-1439 cratic Athens, started to associate with Socrates (-470 to -399) who, after his 1440 (apparently distinguished) service as a foot soldier in the war, took philosophy on 1441 an entirely different course from investigating the nature of reality to how best to 1442 live a satisfactory life.
+We learn in school about Socrates' self-administered exe-1443 cution at the hands of the democratic Athenian politics-one of the reasons that 1444 Plato was distrustful of democracy.
+It was traditional to give the convicted criminal 1445 options on how they would like to do away with themselves and Socrates suggested 1446 that he be given free food for life.
+That was turned down and eventually death by 1447 poisoning was prescribed.
+1448

+Plato's 35 books are all in the dialogue form, conversations between Socrates and 1449 a variety of fictional and real persons.
+Unlike Aristotle's largely academic writing 1450 (which might have been lecture notes), Plato's books are literature and valued for 1451 their style and lyricism.
+Plato himself is only mentioned twice and he never speaks 1452 directly.
+The assumption is that he's speaking through his mentor and that the ideas 1453 are his, and not meant to be those of the older man.
+(One book, The Apologies, might 1454 have been more personally Socrates as in that volume he defends himself against 1455 his accusers.)
+So the ideas are Plato's and the books comprise his philosophy as 1456 it evolves over his productive, long life.
+Almost all of his work follows a general 1457 theme, and what he seems to struggle with is what I've called the Parmenides 1458 Problem.
+Plato wants to contrast what we experience in our everyday world-1459 objects (physical things) and ideas (like virtue, justice, beauty, what's good)-with 1460 abstract ideas that are the source of the variety of physical things and the imperfect 1461 values we associate with more aspirational ideas.
+1462

+It might be reasonable to view the Socrates of Plato's dialogs as a literary invention, 1463 but he was known to broader Athens and even parodied in the Clouds, a vicious 1464 comedy by Aristophanes and figured in other writers' accounts, including in dialog 1465 form.
+But the world now knows of Socrates through Plato and he figures into 1466 every one of Plato's dialogues as "that guy" who irritates everyone, although in the 1467 later dialogues his role diminishes.
+His job is to ask simple-seeming questions (the 1468 "Socratic Method") of an assembled group of friends (or foes), often about an ethical 1469 matter.
+What's temperance?
+What is virtue?
+What is justice?
+The course of these 1470 sorts of innocent sounding conversations is repeated: the folks being questioned are 1471 maneuvered into impossible rhetorical cul-de-sacs, shown to be incapable of any 1472 kind of logical thinking, and more often than not, shown to not know things that 1473 they should have known.
+Meanwhile, Socrates rarely says what he thinks, in fact, 1474 he usually hides behind the assertion that he doesn't know either, but at least he 1475 knows that he doesn't know.
+Superior to a fault.
+These questions also often segue 1476 into something more than they seem, and many of them move to more weighty 1477 topics like how do you know what you know.
+That is, they form the beginning of 1478 serious Epistemology, one of the foundational philosophical disciplines.
+1479